standard-crypto/axiom-vscode/README.md

 #### Compile a Circuit

-Compilation requires that the default input be set in the circuit file.
+Compilation requires that the `defaultInputs` be exported from the circuit file.

 The output will be written to the directory set in the [extension settings](#extension-settings).